bmilcs/odin-tic-tac-toe/README.md

 - Functions for getting name, marker, score (preventing direct manipulation)
 - Functions for incrementing score & resetting score

-In summary, this was a fantastic project that taught me the magic of the `transitionend` event and the `{once: true}` option for events.
-They allowed me to minimize the number of active `EventListeners`, keeping resource consumption low.
+In summary, this was a fantastic project that taught me the importance of the `transitionend` event and the `{once: true}` option for chaining CSS animations together.
+With their help, it allowed me to minimize the number of active `EventListeners`, keeping resource consumption to a minimum.

 ## Links